 What You Need

-- Coffee scale.
+Coffee scale.
 Any regular kitchen scale will do the job.
-We have reviewed some of the best coffee scales here
+However, these are some of the best coffee scale reviews.

 Cold Brew End Result